-I think it's at this point where what we do diverges from traditional UI design, and I think to our advantage.
+This was a pretty big challenge.
+But this is where what we do diverges from traditional UI design, and I think to our advantage.
 This is not our appliance. [click] This is. [click again] This is a control panel, so it doesn't have to show all the relevant information all the time and can focus on navigation.

-This is a faceted classification browser; the tabs are facet categories.
-When you click on one you are simultaneously navigating an information space on the control panel and project corresponding information on the bottles in the rack.
-When you click a tab it lights up the bottles in different colors to identify the intersection of the currently selected contraints.
-As an appliance, the interface does not assume that the goals is to narrow down to one answer.
+So we implemented this as a kind of tabbed interface.
+The tabs are facet categories and they do two things: they navigate the information space on the control panel and they project corresponding information on the bottles in the rack.
+When you click a tab it lights up all of the bottles in different colors that match the facets.
+Maybe that's all Vince needs to choose a wine.
+The interface does not assume that he has to narrow down to one answer until something is displayed on the rack.
 It's a decision support tool at every action.